 “We are obviously thrilled, although it’s a great challenge.
 We must establish all the logistics for delivery, trucks, the product in general and much more.
 However, we are guaranteeing hospitals a standardized quality.
 For example, we are making sure that hospitals in rural areas receive first-class food, which has been reflected in the congratulatory messages we have received for the quality and presentation of the product.”

 Tres Jotas Agroindustrial Group

 Tres Jotas Agroindustrial Group, founded in 2009 as a family business selling various meat products, today has a staff of around 300 employees, including Kenneth Navarro (‘13, Costa Rica) who is the production manager.
 Tres Jota has its main offices in Perez Zeledon, in the south of Costa Rica, and a recently opened distribution center near San José, which aims to cover the Central Valley.
 They have 33 distribution routes, including along the Panamanian border, to towns like Golfito, San Vito and Rio Claro, to the Pacific coastal town of Jacó, to San Isidro del General, in the southern region of Los Santos, and within the Greater Metropolitan Area.

 José Joaquín at EARTH

-Delgado was part of the 2012-2015 class and his life-long dream of studying at EARTH was fostered by a friend of his father, an EARTH alumnus.
+José was part of the 2012-2015 class and his life-long dream of studying at EARTH was cultivated by his father’s friend, an EARTH alumnus.

-“I chose EARTH because ever since I can remember, it has been my goal.
-It was a dream of my parents and mine to study there, especially since they did not have the opportunity of an education.
-I am the first of my family to obtain a college degree.
-In addition to the knowledge I acquired, I can say that the most fruitful part of my four years at the University was my personal learning process.
+“I chose EARTH because, ever since I can remember, it has been my goal.
+It was a dream of my parents and mine that I study there, especially since they did not have the opportunity to obtain a university education.
+I am the first of my family to earn a college degree.
+In addition to the knowledge I acquired, I can say that the most rewarding part of my four years at EARTH was developing my personal learning process.
 When I began living on my own, remembering my responsibilities, what to do, etc., it helped me stand on my own and make my own decisions.”